-To use the landfill visits you must present your hard rubbish pass on your rates notice at the waste facility gate.
+To use the landfill visits you must present your tip pass at the waste facility gate.

 How to book your hard rubbish collection

 To organise a hard rubbish collection please make a list of all the items you would like collected.
 Then call Council's Customer Service Centre on 9205 2200 or visit any of the 3 Customer Service Centres during business hours.

 Your list of items will be taken by the Customer Service Officer and you will be provided with a date that your items will be collected.

 Due to the high demand for Hard Rubbish collections at the end of each rates year (1 October to 30 September) the availability of household collections fills rapidly.